Budget Categories: Long list or short list?

 Need Family Budget Help?

-Are you just getting started creating your family budget?
+Just getting started creating your family budget?
 Not sure how many budget categories to include or how to start the process?

-Maybe you’ve tried budgeting before but it hasn’t worked?
+Tried budgeting before but it hasn’t worked?

 I’m here to help you create a budget that sticks while spending in alignment with your values and priorities as individuals, as a couple, and as a family.